-These goals apply to the total contract value expended each year by each JBE.1 suppliers to perform a "commercially useful function" (see section 3.1.G.2) in specific procurements.
+These goals apply to the total contract value expended each year by each JBE.

 Example: A JBE annually expends \$10 million in contracts to purchase goods and services.
-Its DVBE participation goal would be not less than \$300,000-3 percent of \$10 million-that would go to certified DVBEs that are contractors, subcontractors, or
+Its DVBE participation goal would be not less than \$300,000-3 percent of \$10 million-that would go to certified DVBEs that are contractors, subcontractors, or suppliers to perform a "commercially useful function" (see section 3.1.G.2) in specific procurements.

-1 Total contract value should not include the value of contracts with state entities (such as counties) that are mandated by law.
+&lt;sup>1 Total contract value should not include the value of contracts with state entities (such as counties) that are mandated by law.